-TThe project area extends northerly from the I-89 interchange in Waterbury for approximately 9.5 miles to just beyond the VT 100/Cliff Street intersection in Stowe.
+The project area extends northerly from the roundabout in Waterbury for approximately 9.5 miles to just beyond the VT 100/Cliff Street intersection in Stowe.

-The Vermont Agency of Transportation (VTrans) is rehabilitating VT 100 in the Towns of Waterbury and Stowe to provide a sustainable roadway structure, improved travel surface and to reduce the yearly maintenance costs of this important arterial roadway and major tourist route.
+The Vermont Agency of Transportation (VTrans) is rehabilitating VT 100 in the Towns of Waterbury and Stowe to provide a sustainable roadway structure, improve travel surface and reduce the yearly maintenance costs of this important arterial roadway and major tourist route.

-The current pavement structure consists of bituminous pavement over a concrete slab.
 The existing surface to the top of the concrete slab varies from 6.5 to 23 inches, with the average depth being 10 inches.
 This lack of uniformity in the structural layer illustrates the current state of disrepair which generally translates into very poor surface conditions and maintenance challenges.
 The project consists of removing the existing asphalt and concrete subsurface to construct a new subbase and improve surface conditions.

-The project will remove the existing asphalt pavement to the full width of the existing roadway down to the surface of the existing concrete slab.
-The slabs will then be removed and a new subbase was constructed.
+During the 2018 construction season, the project removed the existing asphalt pavement to the full width of the roadway down to the surface of the concrete slab.
+The slabs were then removed and a new subbase was constructed.
 Route 100, side road and private drive aprons were then paved with two lifts of new asphalt before construction activities ended for the winter.

-Existing shoulders will be increased to a consistent five foot width, where feasible, to accommodate bicyclists.
-A number of existing drainage culverts will be repaired or replaced and subsurface drainage will be installed in strategic locations.
+Shoulders were increased to a consistent five foot width, where feasible, to accommodate bicyclists.
+A number of drainage culverts were repaired or replaced and new subsurface drainage was installed in strategic locations.
 These drainage improvements will greatly increase the longevity of the roadway by reducing the amount of groundwater infiltrating the roadbed.

 The majority of drainage, ditching, shoulder and guardrail work was completed in 2018.